ClickHouse/pg_clickhouse/README.md

 [![PGXN]][⚙️] [![Postgres]][🐘] [![ClickHouse]][🏠] [![Docker]][🐳]

-This library contains the PostgreSQL extension `pg_clickhouse`, including a foreign data wrapper for ClickHouse databases.
-It supports ClickHouse v23 and later.
+This library contains `pg_clickhouse`, a PostgreSQL extension that runs analytics queries on ClickHouse right from PostgreSQL without rewriting any SQL.
+It supports PostgreSQL 13 and later and ClickHouse v23 and later.

 ## Getting Started